MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/use-javascript.md

 ### Use asynchronous data access methods

- When you access data by using the CDS for Apps web services, always use an [XMLHttpRequest](https://msdn.microsoft.com/library/ms535874\(VS.85\).aspx) that is configured to execute asynchronously.
+ When you access data by using the Model-driven Apps web services, always use an [XMLHttpRequest](https://msdn.microsoft.com/library/ms535874\(VS.85\).aspx) that is configured to execute asynchronously.
 The reason is that the browser operates on a single thread.
 If that thread is being used to execute a long-running process synchronously the browser will stop responding.

 > [!NOTE]
 >  Synchronous XMLHttpRequests are deprecated on the main thread of the browser because of the detrimental effects to the end user’s experience.
 Some browsers now provide a warning when this is detected.
 If browsers implement the specification at some time in the future an InvalidAccessError exception will be thrown.
 More information: [http://www.w3.org/TR/XMLHttpRequest/#synchronous-flag](http://www.w3.org/TR/XMLHttpRequest/) and [https://xhr.spec.whatwg.org/#the-open()-method](https://xhr.spec.whatwg.org/)